Answered By: Kate Britt Last Updated: Apr 24, 2018 Views: 1

 Answered By: Kate Britt

-Created by the Charter of the United Nations, the International Court of Justice (ICJ) it is the only world-wide tribunal--its jurisdiction extending to all states, whether or not they are members of the United Nations.
+Created by the Charter of the United Nations, the International Court of Justice (ICJ) is the only world-wide tribunal -- its jurisdiction extending to all states, whether or not they are members of the United Nations.
 Non-members can be parties before the Court if they accept its jurisdiction.
 The Court publishes its decisions first in advance-sheet form and later in two annual collections.
 These are also available online.

 Official Publications